Brainless-Loco/BEdKG-Query-Interface/README.md

 	* And then just like ***3***, save a new query.
 	* When you click **Submit**, a new dataset name will be added and the query will be saved under that dataset name.

-Don't forget to give feedbacks at tonmoy.csecu@gmail.com and give the Github [Repository](https://github.com/Brainless-Loco/virtuoso-query-interface) a star if you liked it.
+Don't forget to give feedbacks at tonmoy.csecu@gmail.com and give the Github [Repository](https://github.com/Brainless-Loco/BEdKG-Query-Interface) a star if you liked it.

-"# MuseumDataset-Query-Interface"
-"# BEdKG-Query-Interface"
-"# BEdKG-Query-Interface"
+# BEdKG Query Interface